passy/awesome-recursion-schemes/README.md

 - [Promorphisms, Pre and Post](https://jtobin.io/promorphisms-pre-post) - Pratical examples of pre- and postpromorphisms by Jared Tobin.
 - [Time Traveling Recursion Schemes](https://jtobin.io/time-traveling-recursion) - Exploring histo and futu by example by Jared Tobin.
 - [Cheat Sheet](https://github.com/sellout/recursion-scheme-talk/blob/master/cheat%20sheet.pdf) - Map of various recursion schemes and their duals.
+- [Correcting the Visitor pattern](http://logji.blogspot.co.uk/2012/02/correcting-visitor-pattern.html) - Showing that the Visitor pattern implements an f-algebra for use with a catamorphism (in Java).

 ## Papers